-Our short film, Filtering A Plastic Ocean, will help Marc spread the word about his electrostatic screens and further their use around the world.
+Our short film, Filtering A Plastic Ocean, has helped Marc spread the word about his electrostatic screens and furthered their use around the world.
 The film premiered at the Wild and Scenic Film Festival in 2016.
 You can learn more about Marc’s work here.

 Awards & Festivals: